-Martin Hebert has been the principal oboist of the Oregon Symphony since his appointment in 2006.
-Previously, he held that same position with the Florida Orchestra, the Savannah Symphony Orchestra, and the Mexico City Philharmonic.
-He has also performed as a guest principal oboist with the Pittsburgh Symphony, the Atlanta Symphony, and the Grant Park Music Festival Orchestra.
-In addition, he has performed with many other orchestras, ballet, opera, chamber and wind ensembles.
+Martin Hébert has served as the principal oboe of the Oregon Symphony since his appointment in 2006.
+Previously, he held that position with the Florida Orchestra, the Savannah Symphony Orchestra, and the Mexico City Philharmonic.
+Martin has also performed as guest principal oboe with the Pittsburgh Symphony, the Atlanta Symphony, and the Grant Park Music Festival Orchestra in Chicago.

-A native of Cleveland, Ohio, Mr. Hebert attended the Cleveland Institute of Music, where he studied with John Mack, principal oboist of the Cleveland Orchestra.
+Born in Cleveland, Martin attended the Cleveland Institute of Music, where he studied with John Mack, principal oboe of the Cleveland Orchestra.

-He has been a featured soloist with the Oregon Symphony, The Florida Orchestra, the Savannah Symphony, the Mexico City Philharmonic, the Hilton Head Orchestra and the Mineria Symphony Orchestra.
-From 2002-2005, he was an Artist-in-Residence and soloist with the Crested Butte Music Festival in Colorado.
-In 2008 and 2009, he was guest principal oboist with the Grant Park Symphony Orchestra.
+Martin has been a featured soloist with the Oregon Symphony, as well as with other ensembles throughout the United States and Mexico.
+From 2002-2005, he was an Artist in Residence and soloist with the Crested Butte Music Festival in Colorado.

-In addition to his orchestral experience, Martin has played with such opera companies as the Hawaii Opera Theater, the Atlanta Opera, and Lyric Opera Cleveland.
-As a chamber musician, he has performed in and around Portland with Chamber Music Northwest, the Nubi Quintet, FearNoMusic, and the Oregon Bach Festival.
+In addition to his orchestral experience, Martin has played with opera and ballet companies in Portland, Honolulu, Atlanta, Tampa, Savannah, and Cleveland.
+As a chamber musician, he has performed in Oregon with Chamber Music Northwest, fEARnoMUSIC, Third Angle, and the Oregon Bach Festival.

-Mr. Hebert has been immersed in classical music all his life.
-His father, William, was principal piccolo of the Cleveland Orchestra for 41 years.
-His uncle Richard was principal bassoon of the Metropolitan Opera Orchestra for many years.
-His brother Britton is a professional bassoonist.
+Music is the Hébert family business.
+Martin’s father William was principal piccolo of the Cleveland Orchestra for 41 years, while his uncle Richard is the former principal bassoon of the Metropolitan Opera Orchestra; Martin’s brother Britton is a freelance bassoonist.